Last updated on June 13th, 2025 at 11:53 am

 Usually, multiple users can have access to the WordPress dashboard.
 They can edit files, install new plugins, and complete other actions, depending on their permission.
 Disallow file editing to other users.
 Even if a hacker manages to get inside the dashboard, they won’t be able to rework the files.

-10. Remove WordPress Version Number
+10. Hide Your WordPress Version Number